5 Tips to Protect Your Child’s Teeth This Easter

 It doesn’t have to be all about the chocolate for Easter to be enjoyable.
 While a few small eggs may be plenty to keep you and the kids occupied, there are other things you can do instead of eating a lot of chocolate.

 Why not organise a treasure hunt for your kids around your house and garden?
-Using maps and clues throughout the house with tiny chocolate and non-chocolate gifts around the treasure hunt is a terrific way to celebrate Easter with the kids and ensure they have as much fun!
+Using maps and clues throughout the home with tiny chocolate and non-chocolate gifts around the treasure hunt is a terrific way to celebrate Easter with the kids and ensure they have as much fun!

 #2.
 Chew on sugar-free gum